A song-cycle, for voice and ensemble by Colin Riley

 Melanie Pappenheim voice (DV8/The Shout/Damon Albarn)

-Ruth Goller electric bass (Melt Yourself Down/Let Spin/Gufo)
+Ruth Goller upright & electric bass (Melt Yourself Down/Let Spin/Gufo)

 Stephen Hiscock percussion (Ensemble Bash/Steve Reich/Nitin Sawhney)